jeremytammik/tbc/a/1892_forge_group_da4r_lang.md

 twitter:

- the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+Two Japanese Forge questions on model groups and the Revit engine language and another RevitLookup enhancement for the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

-Today, let's look at two Japanese Forge questions, on model groups and the Revit engine language, another RevitLookup enhancement, and, while we're talking about languages, a surprising scientific discovery on naked mole-rat dialects:
+Today, let's look at two Japanese Forge questions, on model groups and the Revit engine language, another RevitLookup enhancement, and, while we're talking about languages, a surprising scientific discovery on naked mole-rat dialects
 &ndash; Retrieving Revit model group in Forge
 &ndash; Specifying the Revit UI language in DA4R &ndash; RevitLookup supports <code>ScheduleDefinition</code> <code>GetField</code>